TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

 Features:
 - Main window shows various diagnostic data and MD Preferences

-** Toolbox turns on all Moneydance's internal DEBUG messages at startup.
-This puts extra messages into the Console window This is a useful tip - i.e. have the console window open and you will get more information when running tasks (e.g. OFX)
+** Toolbox turns on all Moneydance's internal DEBUG messages when launched if, and when, toolbox debug is enabled.
+   This writes extra debug information into Console window.
+   >> Useful tip: have the help/console window open and you will get more information when running some tasks (e.g. OFX)

 NOTE: Where CMD is specified, this will be CTRL in Windows / Linux (or ALT if that does not work)...